DBlni PACs

 DBlni Introduction

-The DBlni is a PACS (Picture Archiving and Communication System) developed at the Neuroimaging Laboratory to organize and archive DICOM images.
-The software consists of two standalone interfaces:
+DBlni is a PACS (Picture Archiving and Communication System) developed at the Neuroimaging Laboratory to organize, index, and archive DICOM imaging data.
+The system is composed of two standalone applications:

-DBlniAdd: A tool for adding new DICOM, NIfTI, or SPAR/SDAT files to the server repository and updating the metadata in the database.
-DBlniAdd reads the DICOM metadata from all files in a source folder, organizes the files using a user-friendly naming convention, and archives essential image information efficiently.
+1 - DBlniAdd: A data ingestion tool designed to import DICOM, NIfTI, and SPAR/SDAT files into the central repository while automatically extracting and updating metadata in the database.
+The software parses metadata from all files in a source directory, applies a standardized and user-friendly naming convention, and ensures structured, efficient archival of imaging datasets.

-DBlniFinder: The client interface for accessing the database.
-It features a powerful image search engine, enables visualization of selected files via the DBlni Viewer, and supports direct downloads to a specified local folder.
+2 - DBlniFinder: The client interface for database querying and data retrieval.
+It provides a high-performance image search engine, supports file visualization through the DBlni Viewer, and allows direct downloading of selected datasets to user-defined local directories.

 DBlni Team